onlinecity/wp-gatewayapi/readme.txt

 This plugin enables you to send SMS messages straight from the WordPress backend or via the programmer’s API.

-Also included is a free and easy-to-use two-factor security feature, which hardens the security of your site considerably.
+Also included is a free SMS two-factor authentication module, which hardens the security of your site considerably.

 All you need is the plugin and a free [GatewayAPI.com](https://gatewayapi.com/) account.